cse110-fa21-group29/cse110-fa21-group29/specs/documentation/development/branching-and-committing.md

    3. These MUST follow the naming scheme described below.
    4. The workflow to create and merge a fix branch is the same as a feature branch.

 3. `develop`: Represents the DEVELOPMENT codebase.
-This is directly linked to the subdomain dev.yummyrecipesapp.com so any push to `develop` automatically deploys the changes to the DEV website.
+This is directly linked to the subdomain [dev.yummyrecipesapp.com](dev.yummyrecipesapp.com) so any push to `develop` automatically deploys the changes to the DEV website (see [firebase explanation](firebase-explanation.md)).
    1. This branch is NOT protected, meaning any one can push to it directly without creating a PR first.
    2. However, please ONLY push non-development files directly to `develop`.
 All development changes should be made with PRs.

 4. `main`: Represents the MAIN (LIVE) codebase.
-This is directly linked to the domain yummyrecipesapp.com so any push to `main` automatically deploys the changes to the MAIN website.
+This is directly linked to the domain [yummyrecipesapp.com](yummyrecipesapp.com) so any push to `main` automatically deploys the changes to the MAIN website (see [firebase explanation](firebase-explanation.md)).
    1. This branch is _protected_, meaning no one can push to it directly without creating a PR first.

 5. `releases/[number]`: These branches don't exist just yet, but will be used as a "bridge" between the `develop` and `main` branches when we actually want to go live.